aberba/elementaryOS-devbook/chapter_03.md

 The Granite.Application class is the base class of all Granite-based applications and it adds more functionality on-top of Gtk.Application. `Granite.Application` is customised for elementary OS application development so it is _highly_ recommended to use it instead of `Gtk.Application.

 To make the use of `Granite.Application` more practical, we will be creating a basic dictionary application called `Dictopia`.
 Building Dictopia will provide a real-world development experience.
 The wireframe and mock-up of Dictopia was already demonstrated in Chapter Two, so we will go ahead to the coding part.
 We could put all the code in the `main.vala` file, but it is much convenient to write it in a  separate file.
-This style of coding introduces [Object Oriented Programming]()[FIX LINK] and is in-line with the elementary OS reference guide.
+This style of coding introduces [Object Oriented Programming](https://chebizarro.gitbooks.io/the-vala-manual/content/en/object_oriented_programming.html) and is in-line with the elementary OS reference guide.
 Create a new file named `Application.vala` in the `src` directory.
 The contents of the file is prefixed with the [GPL legal header](https://elementary.io/docs/code/reference#gpl-header) <sup>^</sup>;

 ```txt
 /*